 The College prohibits sexual harassment.
 Harassment on the basis of sex is a form of sexual misconduct.
-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a requirement of employment or participation in a College program or activity, (2) submission to or rejection of such conduct by an individual is used as the basis for employment or other College decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile, or offensive working, academic, or campus environment.
+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when:

+- submission to such conduct is made either explicitly or implicitly a requirement of employment or participation in a College program or activity, - submission to or rejection of such conduct by an individual is used as the basis for employment or other College decisions affecting such individual, or - such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile, or offensive working, academic, or campus environment.

 The College recognizes two types of sexual harassment: quid pro quo (something for something) and hostile environment misconduct.
 Quid pro quo harassment occurs where sexual activity is demanded in exchange for an actual, tangible job or academic benefit.
-Hostile environment harassment exists where the conduct creates an environment that may impair another individual's academic or professional performance, or hinder his/her/their ability to function within the community.
+Hostile environment harassment exists where the conduct creates an environment that may impair another individual's academic or professional performance, or hinder their ability to function within the community.
+Examples of sexual harassment include but are not limited to sexual exploitation; relationship intimidation and abuse; sexually-charged name calling; retaliation against someone who reports sexual harassment; and use of language or the presentation of posters/banners and/or t-shirts that promote the diminishing of a particular sex or gender.